tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 After what felt like an eternity of struggle, the creature halted.
 We had reached the end of the tunnel.
 Light beamed through the darkness as it pushed open some kind of door.
 The sudden shift from pitch black to white blinded me.
 My pupils strained, attempting to adjust.
 They weren't quick enough.
 My captor hurled me through the doorway and I landed with a hard thump.

 Wet.
 The floor was damp and mushy.
 Shapes near me started to take recognisable forms once more.
 I gasped as I realised most of them were bones.
 Lots of them.
 Mountainous piles surrounded me in every direction.
 This was a different world.
+The home of the beast.

 The area was geographically similar to the park, yet this place was a wasteland.
 The trees were crooked and dead.
 Brown grass patches were mixed in with puddles of mud.
 Above, a gigantic sun burned in a grey sky.
 It was sweltering, almost bringing the soupy terrain to a simmer.